Jhinpan/jp-folio/_pages/about.md

 ### Hi there, I'm [Jin Pan(潘劲 in Chinese)!](https://jhinpan.github.io/) 👋

-I am a senior student major in Computer Science Engineering at the [Human Factors Group of UMTRI](https://www.linkedin.com/company/university-of-michigan-transportation-research-institute/) and [Human Centered Computing Laboratory](https://hcc.engin.umich.edu/) in [University of Michigan](https://www.umich.edu/).
-And I am going to continue my graduate study in traditional M.S./Ph.D. program in Computer Sciences at the [University of Wisconsin, Madison](https://www.wisc.edu/) in 2024 Fall.
+I am a first year graduate student in traditional M.S./Ph.D. program in Computer Sciences at the [University of Wisconsin, Madison](https://www.wisc.edu/).
+Before that, I am honored to study in Computer Science Engineering at the [Human Factors Group of UMTRI](https://www.linkedin.com/company/university-of-michigan-transportation-research-institute/) and [Human Centered Computing Laboratory](https://hcc.engin.umich.edu/) in [University of Michigan](https://www.umich.edu/).
 Before joining UMich, I was studying in the [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/) with pursuing the degree of Electrical Computer Engineering Major.

 🔭 **Reseach-wise, I mainly focus on**:
+- **ML System**: topics related to **SGLang**, **AI Infra** as well as **High Performance Computing**
 - **Game Engine and Development**: topics related to **2D Game Engine Architecture** and **Web Build Game**
-- **Autonomous Driving**: topics related to **Simulation**, and **Cooperative Driving Automation**
-- **Computer Vision**: topics related to **Model Explainablity** and **Image Classification**
 - **Extended Reality**: topics related to **Virtual Reality** and **Augmented Reality**

 😄 **I am open to**: